claresudbery/clare-wiki-ably/pages/think/leading/tech-lead-resources.md

 - Good [quote about the command and control leadership style](https://twitter.com/claresudbery/status/1294572041937592321?s=21) (this twitter thread will also contain other quotes and concepts from the book)

-## Building new relationships

-Be explicit about the following:

-- Bringing your whole self to work
-- "No blame" and psychological safety
-- The value of the workshop